 SENDER

-A simple transfer is performed by instructing the account to send ETH to the destination account.
+A simple transfer is performed by setting the SENDER frame target to the destination account and the frame value to the transfer amount.
 This requires two frames for mempool compatibility, since the validation phase of the transaction has to be static.

 Example 1b: Simple account deployment